johnwatkins0/node-autodeploy/README.md

 # node-autodeploy-wp

 Associate branches of a Git project with remote servers.
+Auto-sync your repository to the remote server over SSH.
+Useful for developers working with servers they have minimal control over.

 ## Installation